ThomasCurran2/Facial-Recognition-Security-App/README.md

 1. Open the project a code editor.
 2. Modify the source code to fit your needs.
 3. Run the app.py file.
+4. Create a username and password.
+5. Login using your username and password.
+6. Add face id images of yourself in the "Update ID images" window.
+7. Add/remove apps that will be protected in the "Manage protected files" window.
+8. Enable monitoring and face recogniton to verify users in the "Enable face verification" window.

 Demo Video: